7 Ways to remove bias from your recruitment process

 4 PHONE SCREENING PRIOR TO INTERVIEWING

 Screening by phone eliminates visual clues, allowing the interviewer to focus on a candidates’ experience, technical skillset and character.
 As a result, ‘first impressions’ become less impactful and successful candidates are those that represented a strong alignment with the job and skill set/experience.

 5. START USING PANEL INTERVIEWS

 Including diverse perspectives in the interview process can help mitigate biases.
 Establish interview panels that represent a variety of backgrounds and experiences.
 Each panel member brings their unique viewpoints, challenging any unconscious biases and ensuring a fair evaluation of candidates.
 Multiple perspectives can help uncover hidden potential that might have been overlooked otherwise.

 6. STANDARDISE YOUR INTERVIEW QUESTIONS

 Interviews lacking structure or defined questions are unreliable for predicting job success.
 Each candidate should be asked the same set of defined questions so employers can focus on the key skills and experience required for the role.
 Certain questions should also be given an additional weighting, as some will provide valuable insight into the likely future performance.
-Drake Australia’s Diversity Survey found only 38% of companies are using structure interviews and standardised questioning as a part of their core process.

 For more information on best practice when it comes to recruitment and selection, contact Drake on 13 14 48.